 Epigenetic inheritance and organisation of centromeres

 Our lab is interested in the epigenetic inheritance and organization of centromeres.
-The DNA sequence independent transmission of centromere identity through many cell generations is highly relevant for proper genome regulation and when perturbed can lead to genome instability and cellular malfunction.
+Epigenetic transmission of centromere identity through many cell generations is required for proper genome regulation and when perturbed can lead to genome instability and cellular malfunction.
 We use the fruit fly Drosophila melanogaster and human cells as a model organism to address the following questions:

-How is the epigenetic identity of centromeres regulated?
+How is the epigenetic identity of centromeres propagated?

 What is the role of transcription at the centromere?